AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

     It’s important to recognize that only *top-level cv-constraints* are ignored.
     *Low-level cv-constraints* are preserved properly.
     That is,  `const` (and `volatile`) is ignored only for by-value parameters.
-    As we’ve seen, for parameters that are references-to-const or pointesr-to-const, the constness of `expr` is preserved during type deduction.
+    As we’ve seen, for parameters that are references-to-const or pointers-to-const, the constness of `expr` is preserved during type deduction.
     Consider the case where `expr` is a `const` pointer to a `const` object, and `expr` is passed to a by-value `param`:
     ```